Bellevue South Park: Establishment of park

 Construction of the park was delayed through the 1970s during New York City's fiscal crisis because the city lacked the municipal funds needed to obtain matching federal funding.
 In the mid-1970s, the New York City Housing and Development Administration proposed placing a private concession with a tennis bubble on the northern part of the site and with a small park to the south.
 This idea was met with opposition from the local community and a committee of Planning Board 6 explored other options to fund construction of a full-sized park to accommodate residents living in the moderate- and low-income housing developments within the urban renewal area.
+The Phipps Plaza West housing complex was completed on the west side of the planned park in 1976.

 In 1978, construction of the park began under the New York City Department of Housing Preservation and Development's Site Improvement Program using federal community development funds.
 The park was built by the city with the understanding that the it would be maintained by community groups for ten years before maintenance responsibilities were transferred over to the New York City Department of Parks and Recreation.
 The park cost $973,000 to complete and opened in November 1979.
 To raise the money needed for the upkeep of the park and to provide funding for concerts and other activities, local residents organized fundraisers including a "Parks for People" block party in September 1977 and an "Autumn Jubilee" street fair on Second Avenue that was held annually by the Bellevue South Community Association beginning in 1985.
 Maintenance of the park was taken over by the New York City Department of Parks and Recreation in September 1986 after the effects of the city's fiscal crisis had subsided.